INFORMSJoC/2023.0290/README.md

 ## Description

 This software aims to solve Robust Optimization problems with Decision-Dependent Information Discovery.
-It implements the exact algorithms and approximate formulations described in [Exact and Approximate Scheme for Robust Optimization Problems with Decision Dependent Information Discovery](https://doi.org/10.1287/ijoc.2023.0290) to solve instances of the Robust Orientation Problem and the Robust Shortest Path Problem with and without Decision-Dependent Information Discovery.
+It implements the exact algorithms and approximate formulations described in [Exact and Approximate Scheme for Robust Optimization Problems with Decision Dependent Information Discovery](https://doi.org/10.1287/ijoc.2023.0290) to solve instances of the Sensor Placement Orienteering Problem and the Robust Shortest Path Problem with and without Decision-Dependent Information Discovery.
 The repository contains two project: the project in "project_1" folder solves the Sensor Placement Orienteering Problem using the exact algorithm and the K-Adaptability approximation, and the Robust Shortest Path Problem using the exact algorithm, while the project in "project_2" folder solves the Robust Shortest Path Problem using the K-Adaptability approximation.

 ## Building

 All the code is written in C++ and requires a C++ compiler that supports the C++17 standard.
 The code has been tested with the Microsoft C++ (MSVC) compiler (v143 toolset) on Windows.
 To build the code and generate the executable file, open the project with Visual Studio and build the project.
-By deafault, the executable file will be named ROPEU.exe.
+By deafault, the executable file of project_1 will be named ROPEU.exe and the executable file of project_2 will be named K_Adaptability_Solver.exe.

-The code requires IBM ILOG CPLEX Optimization Studio 12.10, in particular the CPLEX C API, to be installed on your system.
+The code requires IBM ILOG CPLEX Optimization Studio, in particular the CPLEX C API, to be installed on your system.
 The code has been tested with CPLEX 12.10.

 ## Usage